dotnet/docs/docs/csharp/reference-semantics-with-value-types.md

 - The argument is an expression but does not have a known storage variable.
 - An overload exists that differs by the presence or absence of `in`.
 In that case, the by value overload is a better match.

-These rules are useful as you update existing code to use read only reference arguments.
+These rules are useful as you update existing code to use read-only reference arguments.
 Inside the called method, you can call any instance method that uses by value parameters.
 In those instances, a copy of the `in` parameter is created.
 Because the compiler